 - People who do not reduce excessive tea and coffee consumption.

-- People whose teeth are exposed as a result of gingival extraction.
+- People whose teeth roots became visible as a result of gingival recession.

 - People who are allergic to solutions and medications that are being used during treatment.

-- People with restorations like implants or veneers on their teeth.
+- People who have restorations like implants or veneers on their teeth.

 Laser Teeth Whitening Process

-Before starting tooth whitening treatment with laser, it is evaluated whether the person is suitable for the treatment.
+Before starting to laser teeth whitening treatment, it is evaluated whether the person is suitable for the treatment.
 Before treatment, the teeth are brushed with a fluoride-free toothpaste.
-Just before the procedure, the dentist performs a tooth cleaning.
+Just before the procedure, the dentist cleans the teeth.

 In the first 24 hours after treatment;

-- Teeth may have sensitivity.
+- There may be sensitivity in the teeth.
 Dentist recommended painkillers reduce this sensitivity.

-- The bleaching reaction continues during this time.
+- The effect of the bleaching procedure continues during this time.
 Therefore, any colorant food (tea, coffee, acidic beverages, fruit juices, curry sauce, paste foods, etc.) should not be consumed.

-Laser whitening is not harmful if performed under the control of the dentist.
+Laser teeth whitening is not a harmful procedure if it is performed under the control of the dentist.
 The effect of bleaching can last up to 2-3 years.
-This time can be extended if the teeth are well cared for.
-This period may be shortened if activities such as coffee and cigarette smoking continue to cause yellowing of the teeth.
+The duration can be extended if the teeth are well cared for.
+And it can also be shortened if the activities that may cause yellowing in the teeth continue, such as use of coffee and smoking.